Stromboli Sandwich

 Bacon Weave BLTs

-It was a beautiful spring day here in Indianapolis.
+It was a beautiful spring day here.
 That had me wishing it was summer and fresh tomatoes were available.
 I couldn’t wait any longer.
 I had to make a few BLTs, even if the tomatoes weren’t perfect.
 Sometimes, you have to do what you have to do.
 But to make up for the tomatoes I decided to make a simple bacon weave.
 Bacon Weave BLTs are elevated BLTs.
 Other BLTs are jealous of them.

 Bacon Weave BLTs